Academic Counseling Center

 UVU PE Issue t-shirts are required to use the Physical Education Facilities.
 Students with current student ID cards are encouraged to use the facilities at no cost during open hours.
 Faculty/Staff are also allowed to use the facilities.
 You must have your UVU ID card to check out the issue clothing.
 Lockers are available to rent each semester.
 Family faculty/staff and student spouse passes are also available for a nominal semester fee.
 For additional information and hours of operation, please refer to the PE Issue room (PE 150) or call 801-863-8628.

 Printing Services provides copying, offset printing, and graphic design services for the UVU community.
 The primary digital printing production center is located in the Gunther Technology Building room 516D.
 A smaller facility is located in the Student Center near the bookstore.
-Printing Services also operates the Visual Arts Lab located in the library.
+Printing Services also operates the Visual Arts Lab located in the Fulton Library.
 This facility is open to the public but caters primarily to art students.
 The Visual Arts Lab provides many media and art-related services including digital mat board cutting, laminating, wide format printing, photo mounting, copying, and faxing.
 The lab also sells a variety of materials and supplies.
 In addition, lab employees can help students identify and resolve technical issues with their graphics files.
 Students have access to all of the Printing Services operations except for the offset print shop.

 Prospective Student Services